lwinkler/markus/README.md

 # Releasing
 ## Check for memory leaks
-Use valgrind to check for leaks:
+Use valgrind to check for leaks.
+Be sure to compile without GUI for better results.

 	valgrind -v --num-callers=100 --tool=memcheck --leak-check=full --undef-value-errors=no --log-file=valgrind.log --leak-check=full --show-leak-kinds=all tests/unitTests